SmartBioInf/PAQmiR/README.md

 The [pipeline_XX_template/sh-[sge|slurm]] directory contains all the scripts required to run the PAQmiR approach on a calculation server.
 You will need to change the relative paths into absolute paths in the scripts to be executed on the cluster (sge/slurm).
 - [pipeline_1_template](pipeline_1_template) is the first and simplest version of the pipeline.
 It was the version used in publications [1-4].
+- [pipeline_1_template](pipeline_1_template) is the first and simplest version of the pipeline.
+It is the version actually used in the majority of current projects.